webim/webim-client-sdk-ios/README.md

 _WebimClientLibrary_ uses [_SQLite.swift_](https://github.com/stephencelis/SQLite.swift).
 (There's no need to add an appropriate depency in Podfile.)

-In the sake of ease of several functionalities implementation Example app uses:
+In the sake of ease of several functionalities implementation Example app uses (in alphabetical order):
 * [_Cosmos_](https://github.com/evgenyneu/Cosmos) – for visual implementation of operator rating mechanism.
 * [_PopupDialog_](https://github.com/Orderella/PopupDialog) – for implemetation of pop-up dialogs.
 * [_SnapKit_](https://github.com/SnapKit/SnapKit) – for AutoLayout mechanism implementation inside the code.